 Development of confidence and skills needed in the basics of proper horse care and horsemanship to include: how to safely handle, groom, saddle and bridle and care for before and after riding the working trail horse.
 Riding instruction focuses on proper mounting, center balance and skills needed to ride in a wilderness trail setting.
 Class 1 Lab 4

 EQSI-1112 Equine Health

-This class will cover equine diseases, parasites, herd management programs and fi aid .
-Class $2\,Lab\,2$
+This class will cover equine diseases, parasites, herd management programs and first aid.

 EQSI-1113 Equine Nutrition

 Covers feeds and feeding of the equine at all ages and levels of performance.